fahad-masood/30-day-challenge/README.md

 # 30-day-challenge

-- Goal is to become 6 star HackerRank coder
+- Goal: To become a 6 star HackerRank coder
 - Category: Problem Solving
-- Language used: Java
+- Language(s) used: Java